 In 1994, seven-year-old Megan Kanka was raped and murdered in Mercer County’s Hamilton Township.
-In response, New Jersey legislators created “Megan’s Law,” a term which describes the collective sex offender registration laws now in use throughout the country.
+In response, New Jersey legislators created “Megan’s Law,” a term that describes the collective sex offender registration laws now in use throughout the country.
 While the registry is maintained on a national basis, each state observes its own set of registration requirements and procedures.
-As a result, convicted offenders must familiarize themselves with the registration requirements unique to their state – or else face risk facing tough penalties.
-In this article, our sexual assault lawyers will explain which crimes require registration, which offenders qualify for removal from the registry, and the consequences of failure to comply with Megan’s Law.
+As a result, convicted offenders must familiarize themselves with the registration requirements unique to their state or face tough penalties.

-Which Sex Crimes Require Registration Under Megan’s Law?
+Which Sex Crimes in New Jersey Require Registration Under Megan’s Law?

 - Aggravated Sexual Assault

 - Aggravated Sexual Contact

 In addition to the above-listed offenses, nonrepetitive and compulsive offenders must also register for the following offenses:

 - Criminal Sexual Contact (Minor Victim)

 - Endangering the Welfare of a Child (Child Pornography Convictions)